girldevelopit/gdi-javascript/javascript-2/practice/class6.md

 #### Part 4

 The setup for the exercise is now complete.
 Open the `index.html` file in a browser.
-You should have a simple display that looks like this:
+You should have a simple display that looks similar to this:

 https://girldevelopit.github.io/gdi-javascript/javascript-2/images/github-api-starter.png